Quarterly Economic Environment and Outlook

-|CHF||Stable, due to its role as a safe haven currency and the relative good performance of the Swiss economy.
+|CHF||Stable, due to its role as a safe haven currency.
 The SNB will continue to sell Swiss francs to avoid a further appreciation.|

-|JPY||To remain stable, likely to soften again if there is more central bank intervention.|
+|JPY||To remain stable, likely to soften again if there is bank intervention.|

 The aforementioned Economic Environment and Outlook shall not constitute a recommendation or an investment advice.
 It is not the result of any financial analysis and the “Directives on the Independence of Financial Research” issued by Swiss Bankers Association does therefore not apply.